Dr. Smith

 Whittney Smith, Ed.D.

-Dr. Smith is the Principal of Mineola High School in Garden City Park, NY.
-He is also an Adjunct Professor in the Ruth Ammon School of Education at Adelphi University.
+Dr. Smith is the Director of Instructional Technology & Assessment and former Principal of Mineola High School in Garden City Park, NY.
+He is also an Adjunct Professor at Long Island University.

 View my profile on LinkedIn